aws-amplify/docs/docs/lib/auth/fragments/android/check_authentication_state/20_sessionExpiredEvent.md

         .map(HubEvent::getName)
         .subscribe(name -> {
             if (AuthChannelEventName.valueOf(name) == AuthChannelEventName.SESSION_EXPIRED) {
-                // User is no longer authenticated, navigate to the login screen for the user to re-authenticate Log.i("AuthQuickstart", "Auth session just expired.");
+                // User session is no longer valid, navigate to the login screen to re-authenticate the user.
+                Log.i("AuthQuickstart", "Auth session just expired.");
             }
         }